dolittle-entropy/playbook/_docs/01_working_on_a_team/Definition_of_Ready.md

 The ready checklist can be written by a Product Owner in agreement with the development team and the Process Lead.

-## When should a Definition of Ready be updated
+## When should a Definition of ready be updated

 Update or change the definition of ready anytime the scrum team observes that there are missing information in the user stories that recurrently impacts the planning.